rweekers/cx-10-controller/README.md

 This is a sample application to control Cheerson CX10-WD drone from desktop using keyboard or code

-### Stream/Record Video ###

-In order to stream or record video you need to download [FFPLAY and FFMPEG](https://ffmpeg.org/download.html) for your platform and put the two binaries (ffmpeg and ffplay) contained in the archive in the same folder of the drone_protocol.jar. i.e.

-C:\users\sample\Desktop\cx10\ will contain
-* drone_protocol.jar
-* ffmpeg.exe
-* ffplay.exe

-or on MacOSX/Linux
-/users/sample/Desktop/cx10/ will contain
-* drone_protocol.jar
-* ffmpeg
-* ffplay

 ### Keyboard Controls ###

 * Up arrow = Take Off